-- Candidates must complete 90 semester hours towards a bachelor's degree on an official transcript and provide a copy of their approved bachelor's degree plan prior to enrollment. - Applicants with a four year degree must submit an official transcript (from the Institution's Registrar's Office through the State Education Office) confirming graduation. - Achieve a GT score of 110 or higher on the ASVAB. - Candidates must commission before their 42nd birthday; Minimum age requirement to enroll is 18. - In-service applicants must have successfully completed BCT and AIT. - Soldiers enlisting under the OCS Option must successfully complete BC.T - Candidates must sign an Officer Service Agreement. - For information on testing procedures, contact your State ESO. - Candidates must be a U.S citizen to enroll. - For application information, contact your Chain of Command, or local Recruiter.
+- Candidates must complete 90 semester hours towards a bachelor's degree on an official transcript and provide a copy of their approved bachelor's degree plan prior to enrollment. - Applicants with a four year degree must submit an official transcript (from the Institution's Registrar's Office through the State Education Office or an Officer Strenght Manager) confirming graduation. - Achieve a GT score of 110 or higher on the ASVAB. - Candidates must commission before their 42nd birthday; Minimum age requirement to enroll is 18. - In-service applicants must have successfully completed BCT and AIT. - Soldiers enlisting under the OCS Option must successfully complete BC.T - Candidates must sign an Officer Service Agreement. - For information on testing procedures, contact your State ESO. - Candidates must be a U.S citizen to enroll. - For application information, contact your Chain of Command, local Recruiter, or Officer Strength Manager at 717-861-6001.